-If you wash dishes or even your hands on a boat, use phosphate-free biodegradable soap to minimize the impact on the marine environment.
-This soap can be found as “Camp Soap” at places like Wal-Mart or Dick’s Sporting Goods.
+If you wash dishes or even your hands on a boat, use phosphate-free biodegradable soap to minimize the marine environment's impact.
+This soap is called “Camp Soap” at places like Wal-Mart or Dick’s Sporting Goods.

 By following the above recommendations, recreational boaters can minimize the impact on the marine environment.
-All it takes is to spend a little time thinking about how to reduce the impact on our environment and some planning ahead.
+It will be worth spending a little time thinking about reducing the impact on our environment and some planning ahead.
 There are many other ways to be an environmentally conscious boater that I did not cover here.

-A good resource for ‘Green Seal Certified’ products is the following web-site:
+An excellent resource for ‘Green Seal Certified’ products is the following website: